dhadwalranjana/PortfolioProjects/README.md

 - [Results](#results)

-# SQL -  Covid Data Exploration Project

 ## Project Overview
-- Covid Data Exploration details description
+- In this project I have explored the Covid Data and its affects on world.

 ## Technologies Used
 - MYSQL (PostgreSQL)